-I recently asked a group of some the most knowledgeable leaders in brain fitness movement- I mean these guys are at the forefront of educating us on brain health and using our brains to achieve health and happiness – what their #1 advice would be to someone about taking care of their brain.
+I recently asked a group of some the most knowledgeable leaders in brain fitness movement- I mean these guys are at the forefront of educating us on brain health and using our brains to achieve wellness and happiness – what their #1 advice would be to someone about taking care of their brain.

 You might expect their answers would include serious diet modifications, major lifestyle changes, or some rigorous mental exercise program, eh?
 But no. I think their responses will surprise you because every single piece of advice is something you can easily do today, on your own, without making drastic changes, or spending money.

 Dr. Michael Merzenich, PhD is the brain behind BrainHQ and the author of Soft-Wired: How the New Science of Brain Plasticity Can Change Your Life.
 For nearly five decades, he has been a leading pioneer in brain plasticity research.
 As co-founder and Chief Scientific Officer of Posit Science, Dr. Merzenich heads the company’s science team.

 First, you have to BELIEVE you can change for the better, and you have to believe that your brain is plastic.
 Second, you have to live your life with your brain turned ON.
 Engage with the world, challenge yourself, choose activities that benefit the brain like those that engage multiple modalities at a time.
 You can be better, stronger, and more effective, regardless of your current neurological status.
 Dr. Michael Merzenich